Despite Drupal’s foothold as a top CMS, an enduring rumor remains: “Drupal is overly complex and not user-friendly.”

 Many times, a developer will build and customize a WordPress site and then hand it over to the client for site management.
 It is user friendly and has an intuitive admin interface from which managing a website is almost instinctive.
 Adding images, audio or video files, and documents and PDFs to content is simple.
 Images are automatically given responsive image styles so that they adapt appropriately to the width of one’s browser window or mobile device.
 WordPress will even render video URLs as embedded on the page.
 While it didn’t always have these types of user-friendly features, content on sites developed on the latest versions of Drupal can also be managed by a client.

 With content editing being an important initiative in the Drupal community in the last few years, major changes made in Drupal have made the platform easier to use for non-developers.
-The what you see is what you get (WYSIWYG) editor has been around in Drupal for a while, but it is being replaced with the CKEditor, which includes a drag-and-drop interface along with a module for the editor that allows users to embed external resources such as videos, images, tweets and more via the editor.
+The "what you see is what you get" (WYSIWYG) editor has been around in Drupal for a while, but it is being replaced with the CKEditor, which includes a drag-and-drop interface along with a module for the editor that allows users to embed external resources such as videos, images, tweets and more via the editor.
 Another feature is the in-line editing, or Quick Edit, which allows editing on the front end of the site.

 The big highlight of Drupal, customization, can also be applied for content editors and site admins.
-Some themes, like the Material Admin theme, creates a more pleasant visual experience when editing and is based off of the Google Material Design Language.
+Some themes, like the Material Admin theme, creates a more pleasant visual experience when editing and is based on the Google Material Design Language.
 Other customizations can be made to enhance the admin experience using plugins.
 Finally, Drupal has a responsive interface for both front end and back end.
 The mobile optimization means that editors and admins can easily access and modify their site even when they are away from their computer.

 Security is one of the biggest differentiators between Drupal and WordPress.
 While Drupal, and the entire open source community, has seen its share of security fears, the platform has enterprise-level security and provides in-depth security reports.
 It’s due to that level of security that you’ll find governments, including mass.gov, using Drupal.